 At DCPS we know that families are children’s first and most important teachers.
 Family engagement and well-being are essential to children’s success in school.

 All Pre-K children have access to mental health support and social work services offered through the school community.
-Families can also receive support through case management, family engagement opportunities, and connections with community-based organizations to provide additional support.
+In Title I schools, families can also receive support through case management, family engagement opportunities, and connections with community-based organizations to provide additional support.

 Do you have a toddler or two-year-old?
 Join Ready for Pre-K!
 This exciting new initiative is dedicated to helping parents and caregivers of two-year-olds support their child’s development and learning at home!
 Each monthly, virtual learning session will focus on a different area of learning that is closely related to children’s success in Pre-Kindergarten and beyond.
 Gain insight into your child’s development, ask questions, access a variety of educational resources, and get to know DCPS!
 Learn more here!